cansuerdogan/ROSRV/INSTALL.md

-# Installing JavaMOP from Binaries
+# Installing ROSRV from source code

-Here are instructions for installing JavaMOP from its binary release zip archive.
-Users who checked out the source code should follow the instructions in [src/README.md](src/README.md) to build JavaMOP.
+Here are instructions for installing ROSRV by checking out its source code on GitHub.

 ## Prerequisites